 1. Install legitimate codec packs on your computer

 There are many legitimate codec packs on the Internet available for you.
 You can download and install programs like K-Lite Codec Pack or Windows Essential Codec Pack.
-Instead of downloading unknown codecs from unknown website, try to download and install one of these codec packages.
+Instead of downloading unknown codecs from an unknown website, try to download and install one of these codec packages.
 If you already have one of those codec packages and you’re still asked to install a codec or media player, do a simple research on the Internet before you follow the request.

 2. Avoid visiting dangerous websites

 This is the basic and simple way: don’t visit either adult video streaming websites or peer-to-peer video streaming websites.
 And it’s better to visit legitimate websites such as Hulu.com or TV.com instead of those websites.
 If you can’t do that, visit them with a secondary computer.
-So, in other words you probably should have an additional computer that is meant for this purpose.
+So, in other words, you probably should have an additional computer that is meant for this purpose.

 3. Power your computer with maximum protection